trantrunghieu0409/net-core-projects/README.md

 # Client-side Angular 13 application

-This website is built using HTML/CSS, JavaScript, Bootstrap 5, Angular13, TypeScript, NodeJS (Http-server).
+This website is built using HTML/CSS, JavaScript, Bootstrap 5, Angular13, TypeScript, NodeJS.

 ## How to start
 - Move into root using "cd first-project"